alexdroste/tableapp/docs/Backend_code/controller/EventsController.md

 **Returns**: <code>Promise</code> - indicates success
 **Throws**:

-- <code>Error</code> with message: 'eventId not found' with statusCode NOT_FOUND if supplied eventId does not exist
+- <code>Error</code> with message: 'eventId not found' with code NOT_FOUND if supplied eventId does not exist

 | Param | Type | Description |